Haxe API documentation version 3.3.0 (git build development @ ce3adc9)

 Getting Started With Haxe

 - Look at these use cases for Haxe

 - Learn by example with the Haxe Code Cookbook

 An Array is a storage for values.
 You can access it using indexes or with its API.

-The standard Boolean type, which can either be true or false.
+The standard Boolean type, which can either be